tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # branches #
-commits don't "belong to" branches, unlike other source control systems, there's nothing in the commit metadata about branches it belongs to
+commits don't "belong to" branches, there's nothing in the commit metadata about branches

 !SLIDE
 # branches #
-a branch's commits are implied by the ancestry of the commit the branch points to
+a branch's commits are implied by the ancestry of the commit the branch points at

 <pre>
                                    feature